spolti/kie-cloud-tools/cekit-cache-server/README.md

 - see the list of artifacts persisted or in the *Downloading* status
 - Download a single artifact
 - Delete single artifact
-- trigger new nightly build retry.
+- trigger new nightly build.

 ### Interacting with CEKit Cache Server through rest API